jcfranco/uc-2017-customizing-widgets/slides/index.md

 # Level II: Views Recap

-What have we learned? <!-- .element: class="fragment" data-fragment-index="1" -->
+What have we learned about Widget Views?

-- Views <!-- .element: class="fragment" data-fragment-index="2" -->
+- Views <!-- .element: class="fragment" data-fragment-index="1" -->
-  - Face of the widget <!-- .element: class="fragment" data-fragment-index="3" -->
+  - Face of the widget <!-- .element: class="fragment" data-fragment-index="2" -->
-  - Renders the viewModel brains <!-- .element: class="fragment" data-fragment-index="4" -->
+  - Renders the viewModel brains <!-- .element: class="fragment" data-fragment-index="3" -->
-  - View separation allows framework integration <!-- .element: class="fragment" data-fragment-index="5" -->
+  - View separation allows framework integration <!-- .element: class="fragment" data-fragment-index="4" -->
-  - Views can be downloaded on API docs <!-- .element: class="fragment" data-fragment-index="6" -->
+  - Views can be downloaded on API docs <!-- .element: class="fragment" data-fragment-index="5" -->
-  - Can create views in other frameworks using ViewModels <!-- .element: class="fragment" data-fragment-index="7" -->
+  - Can create views in other frameworks using ViewModels <!-- .element: class="fragment" data-fragment-index="6" -->

 ---